ResiSense/ResiSense.github.io/DEV-WIKI.md

 > Concurrent CI runs will automatically kill all old jobs.
 Only the most recent job will execute.

 ### [`github-context.json`](/docs/github-context.json)
 This context file includes a lot of information about the most recent commit, grabbed from the GitHub context object during the CI pipeline runs.
-Its main use is to determine if a build is successful at a glance.
+Its main use is to determine which commit the deploy was built on at a glance.

 The context file can be found at `/github-context.json` in both mirrors.
 - [GitHub Pages](https://ResiSense.github.io/github-context.json)